 Paper in development: This paper examines the rise of the concept of penal incarceration as prisons transitioned from administrative holding tanks for a variety of people into places of punishment.
 It develops an ideal type model of the proto-prison and examines how this model came about, manifested in the 1790s, and ultimately gave way to the modern prisons of the 1820s and 1830s.

-Continuity in the Face of Penal Innovation: Revisiting the History of American Solitary Confinement (with Keramet Reiter)
+- Continuity in the Face of Penal Innovation: Revisiting the History of American Solitary Confinement (with Keramet Reiter, Law and Social Inquiry, 2018)

-- The Prehistory of Innovation: A Longer View of Penal Change (Punishment & Society, forthcoming)
+- The Prehistory of Innovation: A Longer View of Penal Change (Punishment & Society, 2018)

 - Penal Change as Penal Layering: A Case Study of Proto-Prison Adoption and Capital Punishment Reduction, 1785–1822 (Punishment & Society, 2016)